Performance Testing of Building Stone

 Techniques used in such stone condition assessment include detailed visual inspection and examination of stonework, joints and pointing.

 Further non-destructive physical techniques may be employed where appropriate.
 These surveys often reveal the nature of any visible defects and will aid in the analysis of the structural integrity of the building.

 In some cases, however, conclusions may not be reached from fieldwork alone and samples will need to be taken to our laboratory for detailed analysis.
-Such work, in the case of fire damage, might include microscopical examination of stone to detect both the alteration of the stone constituents and the presence of very fine cracking invisible to the naked eye.
+Such work, in the case of stone consultancy related to fire damage, might include microscopical examination of stone to detect both the alteration of the stone constituents and the presence of very fine cracking invisible to the naked eye.

 For further information contact: David Ellis, Partner